rajhraval/My100DaysOfSwift/Project 5 - Word Scramble/Project5.md

 - Setting up the project in Xcode
 - Loading the file from the Bundle using contents of file URL
 - Picking the answer alert

+**Project 5 - Day Two - Day 28 of 100DaysOfSwift**

+Today I did (UITextChecker):

+- Preparing the submission and show the word.
+- Check whether or not the word is valid(original/possible/real)
+- Showing alert if the word is not valid(original/possible/real)